of All NU Home Games

-early 2013 Northwestern and the Cubs announced a major partnership deal that will result in at least five more NU football home games played at Wrigley Field in upcoming seasons.
+early 2013 Northwestern and the Cubs announced a major partnership deal that could result in at least five more NU football home games played at Wrigley Field in future seasons.
 The Cubs renovated the stadium, adding seating sections that can be moved to allow for the proper dimensions for a Evanston, apparently concerned about the lost revenue to the city that could come from losing more home games, worked out a deal with the university that will limit Wrigley games to seasons with seven home